Whistleblower News & Articles

 Successful whistleblower cases require strong evidence.
 Some of the strongest evidence often comes from a company’s own documents.
 In general, the law allows a whistleblower employee to take company documents showing the fraud to give to the authorities.
 You should limit such evidence, however, to only those documents you have access to in the ordinary course of your employment.
 Documentation is important but not absolutely required in all cases.
 Similarly, it is helpful if you know of others, such as former employees, who can back up your allegations.
 You should consult with an attorney before taking any action with respect to documents or witnesses.

-While not a prerequisite to a claim, most successful whistleblower cases involve fairly significant amounts of money.
-The amount of potential damages will be a factor in assessing (i) whether it makes sense to pursue a claim and (ii) whether the government will be interested in pursuing your case.
-Sometimes other factors, such as public safety and the potential for harm to individuals, can offset a relatively “small dollar” case.
+While not a prerequisite to a claim, most successful whistleblower cases involve fairly significant sums of money.
+The amount of potential damages will be a factor in assessing (i) whether it makes sense to pursue a claim and (ii) whether the government will be interested in devoting resources to investigating your case.
+Sometimes other factors, such as public safety or potential harm to individuals, can offset a relatively “small dollar” case.

-While again not a prerequisite to a claim (and the majority of cases do not involve this), safety and protection from harm are primary concerns of the government prosecutors who will be reviewing your case.
-This concern comes in many different forms.
-For example, it could be potential harm to a patient or service member, or to the broader public, such as a defective road or bridge.
+Again, while not a prerequisite to a claim (and the majority of cases do not involve this), safety and protection from harm are important considerations for the government prosecutors who will be reviewing your case.
+This factor can arise in many different forms.
+For example, patients could face harm in receiving healthcare services, service members could be endangered by defective equipment, or the broader public could be at risk from a defective road or bridge.

-Fraud can impact patient safety and care in numerous ways, such as: providing inadequate or worthless services, ordering unnecessary testing or procedures, promoting prescription drugs for uses that have not received FDA approval and have not been shown to be safe or effective, or neglecting nursing home patients.
+In the healthcare context, fraud can impact patient safety and care in myriad ways.
+Some examples are: providing inadequate or worthless services, ordering unnecessary testing or procedures, promoting prescription drugs for uses that have not received FDA approval and have not been shown to be safe or effective, or neglecting nursing home patients.

 Gross negligence, reckless disregard, or deliberate ignorance can serve as the basis of a claim, but intentional fraud and misconduct make the most compelling cases.
 Simple negligence is likely insufficient for a successful whistleblower case.